osmlab/name-suggestion-index/CONTRIBUTING.md

 ##### `tags`

-Each entry requires a `tags` value.
+Each item requires a `tags` value.
 This is just an Object containing all the OpenStreetMap tags that should be set on the feature.

 &nbsp;